October 2, 2018

 There is no shortage of special occasions, such as Mothers Day, Fathers Day, and perhaps a loved one’s birthday or graduation.
 However, you may be at a loss for the perfect gift.
 In our busy schedules, consumers often find that the easiest approach is to grab a gift card—or an even more convenient e-gift card.
 Blackhawk Network’s State of Consumer Gift Card Preferences reports that for 2018, 67% of those surveyed are interested in receiving a digital gift card.

 The bad news?
 Fraudsters are equally eager to take a bite out of the growing $127 billion gift card industry.
 To make matters worse, CNP fraud against e-gift cards is virtually untraceable when they’re resold for cash on gift card resale marketplaces.

 The perfect e-gift card may come with hidden risks.
-While there are many ways fraudsters target physical gift cards (like those that you see at the grocery check-out aisle), e-gift cards are a growing sector rife for fraudulent activity.
-There are a few key ways that fraudsters target e-gift cards that merchants and consumers should be aware of these e-gift card vulnerabilities:
+While there are many ways fraudsters target physical gift cards (like those that you see at the grocery check-out aisle), e-gift cards are a growing sector targeted for fraudulent activity.
+Merchants should be aware of these e-gift card vulnerabilities:

 - Brute Force lives up to its name, and means an attacker can guess activation codes without having to steal user credentials.
 This is typically caused by weak back end security processes and should be guarded against to minimize fraud losses.